MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-pc-holographic-remoting-01.md

 In the Hierarchy window, select the ModelParent object and expand the MarsCuriosityRover to find five main parts of the MarsCuriosityRover: **POI-Camera**, **POI-Wheels**, **POI-Antena**, **POI-Spectrometer**, **POI-RUHF Antenna**.

-Notice five corresponding tooltip objects associated with MarsCuriosityRover parts in the Hierarchy window.
+Observe five corresponding tooltip objects associated with MarsCuriosityRover parts in the Hierarchy window.
 You will be configuring these objects to highlight the experience when you look at the MarsCuriosityRover parts.

 ![mrlearning-pc-holographic-remoting](images/mrlearning-pc-holographic-remoting/Tutorial1-Section6-Step1-1.png)